merenlab/merenlab.org/data/micr-obs-future/index.md

 ### Generating a genomic collection

-At this point anvi’o still doesn’t know how to link scaffolds to each isolate genome.
+At this point, anvi’o still doesn’t know how to link scaffolds to each isolate genome.
 In anvi’o, this kind of knowledge is maintained through ‘collections’.
 In order to link scaffolds to genomes of origin, we will use the program [`anvi-import-collection`](https://anvio.org/help/main/programs/anvi-import-collection/) to create an anvi’o collection in our merged profile database.
 This program, however, needs a [`collection-txt`](https://anvio.org/help/main/artifacts/collection-txt/) artifact.

 We will make that by: